cakephp/docs/en/orm/table-objects.rst

 ===========

 To get started, create a Table class.
 These classes live in ``App/Model/Repository``.
-Tables are a type of Repository specific to relational databases, and the main interface to your database in CakePHP's ORM.
+Tables are a type of repository specific to relational databases, and the main interface to your database in CakePHP's ORM.
 The most basic table class would look like::